Sylius/Sylius/UPGRADE-1.4.md

 # UPGRADE FROM `v1.3.X` TO `v1.4.0`

-First step is upgrading Sylius with composer
+The first step is upgrading Sylius with Composer

-- `composer require sylius/sylius:~1.4.0 --no-update`
+- `composer require sylius/sylius:~1.4.0`

 ### Doctrine migrations